greg-raven/grus/_posts/2019-09-19-oppose-william-barrs-gun-control.md

 Barr claims to deal with "commercial" transactions, but deceptively defines "commercial" to include virtually every private sale.

 Every gun and gun owner would either have a 4473 or an indistinguishable "Bill of Sale / Chain of Title."
 Gun Owners of America has documented that the ATF is already scanning these 4473 forms into a national registry in connection with its 18 USC 923(g) annual inspection.
-Barr’s registration proposals will just make an existing problem even worse.
+Barr's registration proposals will just make an existing problem even worse.

-Don’t be fooled by the nebulous language about alternatives to 4473s.
+Don't be fooled by the nebulous language about alternatives to 4473s.
 This labyrinthine process that Barr is pushing would require information which would appear on a 4473 to be submitted to the FBI.
 A "Bill of Sale / Chain of Title" documenting the buyer and the gun would be expected to be "voluntarily" left with the FFL --- thereby creating a process which is no different than retaining a 4473.

 In other words, no matter how you look at this, the legislation is a system of gun and gun owner registration.

-This means that when a future President Beto O’Rourke (or Joe Biden) comes to "take people’s AR-15," they’ll know where they are and who has them.
+This means that when a future President Beto O'Rourke (or Joe Biden) comes to "take people's AR-15," they'll know where they are and who has them.
 Universal Registration Checks are simply a prelude to gun confiscation --- Beto-style.

 And all the while, background checks would have been ineffective in stopping mass shootings.
 In fact, one cannot think of a major mass shooting in this century where a background check on private sales would have prevented it.